tyrex-team/sparub/README.md

 an RDF storage system allowing the SPARQL evaluation on the various functionalities of the SPARQL UPDATE standard extension.

+To have an idea of what is going one, you can run `bash example.sh` and get a very basic scenario.

 A basic man page is also available: `man ./manual.troff` and more details are written in `details.txt`.